Madden NFL 06: Reception

 Madden NFL 06 was 2005's only NFL-Licensed football videogame, due to the 2004 deal between the NFL/NFLPA and Electronic Arts.
 The deal grants EA exclusive rights to the likenesses and names of all players, stadiums, logos, and jerseys.
 Electronic Arts also signed a long-term deal with ESPN, complicating the game's relationship to its titular announcer.
 In early 2006, Madden—at the time under contract as color commentator for ABC's Monday Night Football—moved to NBC to join their Sunday night NFL coverage beginning in the 2006 season.
 The Xbox 360 version of Madden 06 features neither Al Michaels nor Madden in the announcing booth.
 Some positives with the Xbox 360 version were the right stick being used for the QB Vision feature and different songs from the original.

 Sales

-In the United States, the game's PlayStation Portable version alone sold 590,000 copies and earned $28 million by August 2006.
+In the United States, the game's PlayStation Portable version sold 590,000 copies and earned $28 million by August 2006.
 During the period between January 2000 and August 2006, it was the 48th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
 The game sold more than 6 million copies.